Ways To Prevent IT Abuse

 Report Unusual/Suspicious Activity

-Even if you take all precautions, your account may still become involved in an abuse situation.
-If you begin receiving unusual messages from complete strangers, or if you notice changes to your web pages you don't remember making, or any other suspicious activity, don't hesitate to call the UVa Help Desk or send an email message to the Abuse Team.
+Even if you take all precautions, your account may still become involved in an IT-abuse situation.
+If you begin receiving unusual messages from complete strangers, or if you notice changes to your web pages you don't remember making, or any other suspicious activity, don't hesitate to call the UVa Help Desk or send an email message to the IT-Abuse Team.

 Be Aware of Your Responsibilities

-Be aware of your responsibilities within the U.Va. community, especially the information in Responsible Computing: A Handbook for Students or Responsible Computing: A Handbook for Faculty and Staff.
-You may want to re-take the Responsible Computing Tutorial to ensure that you understand what is expected.
+Be aware of your responsibilities within the U.Va. community, especially the information in Information Security: A Handbook for Students or Information Security: A Handbook for Faculty and Staff.
+You may want to re-take the Information Security Awareness Training to help you understand what is expected.